Onfido raises $30M more for its AI-based identity verification technology

 Currently situated in an office above the Covent Garden Underground station, London Transport wants to kick them out soon to covert the space into residential property, and Kassai is mostly worried about finding a location where his staff won’t be as poachable, but at the same time continue being located in London.

-Looking ahead, while Onfido continues to tap into the opportunity for solving ID verification in financial services — he says the startup’s revenues have grown five-fold in the last year but that he believes that 95 percent of the market is largely untapped when it comes to using newer technologies like Onfido’s — there are a number of other areas where the company hopes to apply its technology, and it’s talking to all the big names you might guess to help make it happen.
+Looking ahead, Onfido will continue to tap into the opportunity for solving ID verification in financial services.
+He says the startup’s revenues have grown five-fold in the last year but that he believes that 95 percent of the market is largely untapped when it comes to using newer technologies like Onfido’s.
+The company’s core focus is the U.K., U.S. and India and it plans to expand into Latin America, too.
+“There is huge fintech growth coming from Brazil and Mexico,” he said.

+Beyond that, there are a number of other areas where the company hopes to apply its technology, and it’s talking to all the big names you might guess to help make it happen.

 “We think the future for us is in new applications and new use cases rather than new features,” he said.
 “Look at voting, for making payments with your face.
 The main barrier in these has been really accurate facial recognition, but it won’t be in the future.”